robertrot/CUBIX_Data_Challenge/README.md

 * AI-Generated Movie Poster – A visual representation of an ideal blockbuster based on data-driven insights.

 This project highlights the importance of data-driven decision-making in the film industry.
 By leveraging analytical insights, industry professionals can strategically plan productions and increase their chances of success.

 ## Overview
 This project contains various data analyses and visualizations.

+## Acknowledgments & Thank You

+* Thank you for the opportunity to participate in the Cubix Data Challenge.

 ## Diagrams